Skip to main content

 Of course, by choosing Content-type=other, the IFS save file has been merged into the MIME file in BASE64 format.

 The MIME file is now complete.
-If you are curious, you may press F4 and browse it.

 5.Saving the MIME file